Skip to main content

 Having this type of cover is a way of showing your support to those who support you.
 This cover benefits your members/volunteers by providing them with financial compensation for personal injury sustained when undertaking an activity on behalf of your organisation in an official capacity.

-Our Volunteer Workers Personal Accident will provides this type of cover for members such as Committee Members, Fundraising Officers, volunteers setting up for an event, or volunteers travelling to and from activities.
+The Voluntary Workers Insurance we arrange can provide this type of cover for members such as Committee Members, Fundraising Officers, Volunteers setting up for an event, or Volunteers travelling to and from activities.